-$\blacklozenge$ the excitation of the pair in differential mode induces no voltage and injects no current in any other conductor.
+\blacklozenge the excitation of the pair in differential mode induces no voltage and injects no current in any other conductor.

-By reciprocity, a voltage appearing on or a current flowing in such other conductor produces no differential mode excitation in the perfectly balanced pair.
+□ Reciprocity entails that a voltage appearing on or a current flowing in such other conductor produces no differential mode excitation in the perfectly balanced pair.

-□ A differential link using a perfectly balanced pair reduces the effect of all causes of external crosstalk.
+□ A single-channel differential link using a perfectly balanced pair implements a crosstalk cancellation scheme which reduces all causes of external crosstalk.

-□ The second condition for a perfectly balanced pair may be satisfied using a sufficient distance from other parallel conductors, or using a frequent twisting [30]:
+☐ The second condition for a perfectly balanced pair may be satisfied using a sufficient distance from other parallel conductors, or using a frequent twisting [34]:

-$\Box$ The twisted pair behaves as a uniform interconnection only if the length of a twist is much smaller than the wavelength, hence the used of averaged in the definitions.
+\Box The twisted pair behaves as a uniform interconnection only if the length of a twist is much smaller than the wavelength, hence the use of averaged in the definitions.